Interview by Agata Kik

 I reckon every festival/event reflects the curator’s vision.
-The program obviously reflects my vision, what I like and maybe I dislike too.
+The program obviously reflects my vision, what I like and maybe dislike.
 I carefully select the artists I would like to host.
-Every edition, we try to implement new stuff and to use the space potential as much as we can.
+In every edition, we try to implement new stuff and use the space potential as much as possible.
 We do not just hire the space.
 We use the space, always trying to get the best we can.

 However, in respect of the sacred place, the Old Church.
-Edition by edition, we are trying to challenge ourselves, implementing something new, and changing the format.
-Trying to take the audience by surprise.
+Edition by edition, we are trying to challenge ourselves, implementing something new, and changing the format and trying to take the audience by surprise.
 ‘Oh, this time, it was a little bit different.
 I did not expect that.
 By making things more interesting and challenging yourself, I think you will also see what works and what does not.
 Experimenting.
 Improving.

-Regarding the artistic collaborations through your art practice as a musician, do you create just on your own, or do you have any collaborations?
+Regarding the artistic collaborations through your art practice as a musician, do you create alone, or do you have any collaborations?

 I am a music producer under the moniker of IlSantoBevitore.
-In the works I have released so far, there have always been some other musicians involved.
+In the works I have released so far, some other musicians have always been involved.
 These collaborations give it some fresh input.
 Even though it is a one-man project, it is like the festival again.
 You curate something, and then you ask someone to collaborate, help, to be involved without necessarily changing the nature you want the project/festival to be.
 But then, obviously, they put some fresh input in it, some energy, some input that you did not even think about.
 That is very important.

-What about the context of the church and the relationship between man, technology and spirituality?
+What about the church context and the relationship between man, technology and spirituality?
 Do you have any thoughts on that?

 I come from a Mediterranean country, where religion is very much in our society.
-Back home, it would be almost impossible to do what we did with Dronica in a church as it will probably look quite blasphemous.
+Back home, it would be almost impossible to do what we did with Dronica in a church as it would probably look quite blasphemous.
 There is a connection between modern technology and electronics and man-spirituality, that is for sure.
-The way I see technology is as a great tool of expression which can help to interpret and enhance our ancestral background.
+I see technology as a great tool of expression that can help interpret and enhance our ancestral background.

-And Dronica as a medium of music and art, like a ritualistic meeting, you know, where people go to, experience something, share emotions and the community grows up.
+And Dronica is a medium of music and art, like a ritualistic meeting, where people go to, experience something, share emotions, and the community grows up.

 In this context, in the role of a curator, you influence the artworks, the music, and the sound that artists would never be able to experience or play in this way otherwise.
 It is the potential for them to experiment with this kind of environment.